labsquare/cutevariant/docs/docs/plugins/wordset.md

 This will open a simple text prompt so that you can name the wordset as you like.

 You're done!
 What you can do next is use the generated wordset as indicated here and here.

+# General remarks

+## Drag and drop

+Cutevariant comes with some drag and drop features between its plugins.
+Concerning the wordset plugin, this means you can drag the wordset name from the list, and drop it to a condition in the [filters editor](/filters).
+If the condition is already set with a field, dropping a wordset on it will automatically fill the condition with the 'IN WORDSET' operator (using the dropped wordset as the value).
+Otherwise, if you drop the wordset to a logical field (AND or OR), then it will create a condition on the ann.gene field and testing 'ann.gene IN WORDSET['{wordset name}'].